The prestigious Molecular Maverick Award steps beyond academic accolades.

 And most important on this special evening, what makes a great pitch?

-The panel is followed by pitches from the 3 shortlisted HDR candidates, 5 minutes each.
+The panel is followed by pitches from 3 shortlisted HDR candidates, 5 minutes each.

-Announcement of the Molecular Maverick Award recipient will wind up the formal program, followed by a reception to build and strengthen pivotal networks and connections.
+Announcement of the Molecular Maverick Award recipient will wind up the formal program.

 Tuesday 28 April 2026